Health and Financial Wellness for Employees, Part 1

 Improved Productivity: Lower financial stress frees employees from distractions, allowing them to concentrate better on their work tasks.

-Improved Retention: Health and financial wellness programs can enhance overall employee satisfaction, contributing to better job satisfaction and retention
+Improved Retention: Health and financial wellness programs enhance morale, contributing to higher job satisfaction and lower turnover.

 Why it Matters for Employees